mahdikazemi96/RegisterationForm/README.md

 At the first step we Create a blank solution in visual studio the add the projects as follow:
 > a class library with the name *Domain* for our models, dto, ...

-> a class library with the name *Infrastructure* for interfaces such as unitofwork and
+> a class library with the name *Infrastructure* for interfaces such as unitofwork and other common general operations that are gonna use in other layers

 > a class library with the name *DAL* to communicate with database